edr0k/edr0k.github.io/_portfolio/project-1-stellar-clusters.md

 ---
-title: "Project 1: Predictive Modeling of Stellar Cluster Properties "
+title: "Predictive Modeling of Stellar Cluster Properties "
 excerpt: ""
 permalink: /portfolio/stellar-clusters/
+order: 1
 ---

 * **Problem**: To develop accurate statistical models to determine the physical parameters (ages and metallicities) of hundreds of stellar clusters from photometric data.